codebug-tech/week-11-B/README.md

 * If you use `console.log()` to print "the form was submitted", does it work?
 * Once the form is submitted use `.val()` to save the user's `name` and `message` in variables.
 * `console.log` your variable to make sure you are saving them correctly.
-* Finally, `append()` the HTML with the `name` and `message` values you just saved.
+* Now, `append()` the HTML for an individual message so that your message appears on the Message Board with the `name` and `message` values you just saved.

 #### Fancy things up a bit:
 * If the appended messages don't look as good as the default ones you created in the beginning, try adding the same classes onto the HTML you're appending.
 * Notice how your form doesn't clear itself after submit?
 Use `.val()` to clear the input and textarea. [hint GOOGLE!](http://lmgtfy.com/?q=how+to+use+val()+to+clear+an+input)
+* Let's update the message counter every time a new message is submitted!
+Right after you append the new message to the Message Board, create a variable called `msgCount` and set it to the `text()` of the `span` tag in the HTML that holds the count. `console.log` that value to make sure it prints 3.
+* Your `msgCount` variable is currently a string.
+Use Google to figure out how to convert a string to an integer in JavaScript.
+Convert your `msgCount` variable into an integer.
+* Set the `text()` of your `message-count` span to the correct message count.
+Make sure it works for adding multiple messages.
 * Done with everything else?
 See if you can add the current time the message was posted.
 Help with adding the time can be found [here](https://www.codexworld.com/how-to/get-current-date-time-using-javascript/).